MQTTCool/hello-iot-world-nodejs-example/README.md

-Lastly, in the case you have started the chosen MQTT broker from a different network address, ensure that the feed simulator can contact it by providing the right URI in the following line in `src/js/feed/feed.js`:
+Lastly, in the case you have started the chosen MQTT broker from a different network address, ensure that the feed simulator can contact it by providing the right URI in the following line of `src/js/feed/feed.js`:

 ```js
 const client = mqtt.connect('mqtt://localhost:1883');